-Stay connected and informed through Telehealth Monitoring
+Stay connected and informed through Telehealth Monitoring Service

-For adults who live at home in our service area, but have an acute or chronic illness, our in-the-home Telehealth Monitoring service ensures that your health is staying just the way it should between nursing or physician visits.
+For adults who live at home in our service area, and have an acute or chronic illness, our in-the-home Telehealth Monitoring service ensures that your health is staying just the way it should between nursing or physician visits.
 Through the use of the Telehealth monitor, patients can:

 - Measure blood pressure

 - Measure blood oxygen

 - Record weight

 The information is instantly transmitted to our office for daily review.
 Vital signs can be taken each day, as often as necessary to carefully monitor for any irregularities.
 Patients can receive a friendly reminder alarm for scheduled activities or to take daily medications.
 With the assistance of professionally trained nurses at VNAHSR, you become a true partner in your disease management program — all from the comfort of your chair.

 The Telehealth Monitoring program is ideal for patients with heart failure, COPD, diabetes, and other complex diagnoses.
 Daily monitoring ensures timely intervention and enhanced disease management.
 Telehealth Monitoring has been shown to: